Pinched Curvature in Heintze Groups of Carnot-type: Metrics on Heintze Groups of Carnot-type

 \begin{prop}{\cite{QP}} Consider the Riemannian manifold $\K \Hyp^n$ for $\K \in \{ \R, \C, \Quat, \Oct\}$ viewed as an upper half-space with derived subalgebra $\mathfrak{heis} =\K^n \oplus \text{\emph{Im}} (\mathbb{K})$, normalized so that the supremum of its sectional curvature is $-1$.
 This space has the following curvature properties ($V,W \in T_p \K \Hyp^n$, $V$ vertical):

 \end{prop}

-We now begin the process of defining a left-invariant metric on an arbitrary Heintze group of Carnot-type which will generalize these properties.
-Recall that a metric on a Lie group $G$ is called \emph{admissible} if it the manifold topology and \emph{left-invariant} if the left group action by $G$ is an action by isometries.
-We will only be interested in left-invariant, admissible metrics.
-In practice, a left-invariant metric will usually come from a bilinear form on $\mathfrak{g}$, from which one defines the metric everywhere on $G$ by declaring the left group action to be by isometries.
+Recall that a metric on a Lie group $G$ is called \emph{left-invariant} if the left group action by $G$ is an action by isometries.
+We will only be interested in left-invariant, Riemannian metrics.
+In practice such a metric will come from a bilinear form on $\mathfrak{g}$, from which one defines the metric everywhere on $G$ by declaring the left group action to be by isometries.
 If $G$ is a Carnot group, we can make sense of the layers of $\mathfrak{g}$ at all points by declaring the following:

 \begin{defn} Let $N$ be a stratified nilpotent Lie group with $\mathfrak{n} = \oplus_i^s \mcv_i$, where each $\mcv_i$ is equipped with a norm $|| \cdot ||_{\mcv_i}$.
 Define the \emph{layers} of $N$ to be the following sub-tangent bundles, defined at every point $p \in N$ as: